chawins/Adversarial-Examples-Reading-List/README.md

 - A. Mosca, and G. Magoulas, **Hardening against adversarial examples with the smooth gradient method**, 2018.
 - A. Raghunathan, J. Steinhardt, and P. Liang, **Certified Defenses against Adversarial Examples**, 2018.
 - W. Xu, D. Evans, and Q. Yanjun, **Feature Squeezing: Detecting Adversarial Examples in Deep Neural Networks**, NDSS 2018. [[link]](https://arxiv.org/abs/1704.01155)
-  - Experiment with three **feature squeezing**: reduce bit depth, local smoothing, non-local smoothing
+  - Experiment with three "feature squeezing": reduce bit depth, local smoothing, non-local smoothing
   - Evaluated on MNIST, CIFAR-10, ImageNet.
 Some performance drop on CIFAR-10 and ImageNet
   - Each method works well with different types of norms (i.e. bit depth reduction is very good against $L_2$ or $L_\infty$, smoothing is good against $L_0$, etc.)
   - Can be used as a detector by comparing ($L_1$ distance) logits of the input before and after squeezing
   - Obvious adaptive adversary does not succeed
 ### Defenses with GAN, VAE
-- Y. Song, T. Kim, S. Nowozin, S. Ermon, and N. Kushman, **PIXELDEFEND: LEVERAGING GENERATIVE MODELS TO UNDERSTAND AND DEFEND AGAINST ADVERSARIAL EXAMPLES.**
+- Y. Song at al., **PixelDefend: Leveraging Generative Models to Understand and Defend Against Adversarial Examples**, 2017. [[link]](https://arxiv.org/abs/1710.10766)
-- S. Shen, G. Jin, K. Gao, and Y. Zhang, **APE-GAN: Adversarial Perturbation Elimination with GAN.**
+- S. Shen et al., **APE-GAN: Adversarial Perturbation Elimination with GAN.**
 - D. Meng and H. Chen, **MagNet: a Two-Pronged Defense against Adversarial Examples.** [[link]](https://arxiv.org/abs/1705.09064)
-  - Use autoencoder to **detect** and **reform** adversarial examples.
+  - Use autoencoder to "detect" and "reform" adversarial examples.
   - Detect: measure probability divergence (Jensen-Shannon divergence + temperature) on classifier's after-softmax output
   - Reform: use output of autoencoder to reconstruct adversarial examples (hoping that it will be reconstructed to the valid distribution)
     - Problem: autoencoder is not perfect as it incurs some reconstruction loss, which is also in some L-p norm.
 White-box attack can easily obtain the gradient.
-- P. Samangouei, M. Kabkab, R. Chellappa, **Defense-GAN: Protecting Classifiers Against Adversarial Attacks Using Generative Models**, 2018. [[link]](https://arxiv.org/abs/1805.06605)
+- P. Samangouei, M. Kabkab, and R. Chellappa, **Defense-GAN: Protecting Classifiers Against Adversarial Attacks Using Generative Models**, 2018. [[link]](https://arxiv.org/abs/1805.06605)
   - Use WGAN trained on MNIST (F-MNIST, CelebA) in addition to any black-box neural network, which is trained on the same training set.
 Works against both white-box and black-box attacks.
   - Use gradient descent to search a latent variable $z$ that produces a sample $G(z)$ closest in L2 distance to a given input $x$, i.e. $\min ||G(z) - x||_2^2$
   - Problems: require GAN that can model the data distribution (almost) perfectly, GD steps add lots of overhead, still vulnerable to on-distribution adversarial examples